North Africa·Morocco·Updated May 3, 2026

 Which areas of Chefchaouen should tourists be most careful in?

 Documented scam activity in Chefchaouen is concentrated in high-traffic tourist zones.
-Based on reported incidents: Throughout the Chefchaouen medina, particularly around the blue-painted streets near Rue Al Andalus and quiet lanes branching off Plaza Uta el-Hammam (Hashish and Fake Police Entrapment); Near the bus station and taxi drop-off points at the entrance to Chefchaouen, and around Plaza Mohammed V outside the medina (Currency Exchange Fraud); Entrances to the Chefchaouen medina from the main plaza, along the blue-walled alleys near the kasbah, and near the Ras el-Maa waterfall popular with tourists (Fake or Unofficial Guides).
+Based on reported incidents: Throughout the Chefchaouen medina, particularly around the blue-painted streets near Rue Al Andalus and quiet lanes branching off Plaza Uta el-Hammam (Hashish and Fake Police Entrapment); Entrances to the Chefchaouen medina from the main plaza, along the blue-walled alleys near the kasbah, and near the Ras el-Maa waterfall popular with tourists (Fake or Unofficial Guides); In the blue medina of Chefchaouen, at market stalls in Plaza Uta el-Hammam and along Rue Sidi Salem in the souk area (Wrong Change Scam).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Chefchaouen?